-That is why in today’s post, we’ll share with you the common reason why your SendGrid emails are going to spam and what changes you can do to make your emails get through to users.
+In this blog post, we’ll share with you the common reasons why your SendGrid emails are going to spam and what to do about it.

-Reasons Why Your SendGrid Emails Are Rejected as Spam
+5 Reasons Why Your SendGrid Emails Going to Spam

-You need an unsubscribe link to your SendGrid email because you want to remain on good terms with your customers even after they’ve left, be polite to your customers, keep your list clean, comply with the CAN-SPAM act if you’re in the US, and avoid the spam folder.
+It also shows that you are polite to your customers, keep your list clean, comply with the CAN-SPAM Act if you’re in the US, and avoid the spam folder.

 The list could go on, but the simple fact there is that you need an unsubscribe link.
-It would be best if you can include a simple textbox near your unsubscribe link so the user can share his or her reason why they want to leave.
+It would also be best if you could include a simple textbox near your unsubscribe link.
+Therefore, the user can share his or her reason why they want to leave.

-Domain authentication, formerly called the domain Whitelabel, shows email providers that you are permitted by SendGrid to send emails on your behalf.
+Domain authentication (formerly called the domain Whitelabel) shows email providers that SendGrid permits you to send emails on your behalf.

-DNS entries/ records are instructions in DNS servers.
-They provide information about the domain, such as what IP is linked with that domain as well as how to handle requests coming for that domain.
+DNS entries or records are instructions in DNS servers.
+They provide information about the domain, such as what IP is linked with that domain and how to handle requests coming for that domain.

 This simple change can create a positive impact on your sender’s reputation and even your email deliverability.
-It’s because email service providers distrust emails that don’t have sender authentication set up because they are not sure that the message indeed comes from you.
+Email service providers distrust emails that don’t have sender authentication set up because they are not sure that the message comes from you.

 IP pools are dedicated IP addresses utilized to manage the sending reputation of individual mail streams.
-Using IP pools helps protect the sending reputation of your important emails.
+Using IP pools protects the sending reputation of your important emails.

 However, if anyone in the list of the IP pool reports spam, it’s possible that other users within the pool may also be affected.

-Similar to the domain and IP reputation, click-tracking domains is another factor that can get your emails to the spam folder.
+Similar to the domain and IP reputation, click-tracking domains are another factor that can get your emails to the spam folder.

-To know if this is the reason why your SendGrid emails are landing in the spam folder, you can simply open any email you received from SendGrid when you conducted an email test via mail tester and look for URLs.
-Check the reputation of such links on platforms, like MultiRBL or GradeMyEmail.
+To find out if this is why your SendGrid emails are going to spam, you can open any email you received from SendGrid when you conducted an email test via mail tester and look for URLs.
+Check the reputation of such links on platforms like MultiRBL or GradeMyEmail.

 Some Internet Service Providers have already started giving preference to HTTPS links within the emails rather than HTTP.
 It’s because it comes with encryption and is more secure.

-In case of a URL redirect – sending the user from one URL to another – we encourage you to ensure that the source and landing URLs are on HTTPS.
-Redirecting from an HTTP URL to an HTTPS URL could likely get your emails flagged as spam or suspicious, most especially in Gmail.
+In case of a URL redirect (sending the user from one URL to another), we encourage you to ensure that the source and landing URLs are on HTTPS.
+Redirecting from an HTTP URL to an HTTPS URL could also likely get your emails flagged as spam or suspicious, most especially in Gmail.

-Web-users may be redirected to another URL for various reasons, including a change of business name, to direct traffic to a recently updated content, landing page split testing, to direct content to an updated domain name, or merger of two websites.
+Moreover, web users may be redirected to another URL for various reasons.
+This includes a change of business name, to direct traffic to recently updated content, landing page split testing, to direct content to an updated domain name, or a merger of two websites.

-How to Combat SendGrid Emails Going to the Spam Folder
+8 Ways to Combat SendGrid Emails Going to Spam

 Although there’s no exact formula as to what is the right image-to-text ratio, remember that using image-heavy emails increases your chance of triggering the mail servers’ spam filters.
 So, try to achieve a 2:1 ratio of words to images.

-It would also be best to have an alt attribute in your image tags.
+Having an alt attribute in your image tags would also be best.
 Since images don’t always show by default in emails, putting an alternative text will be a good idea.
 Doing so helps recipients to no longer authorize it first before the images appear.

-This will also help you avoid the spam folder as most spammers don’t take the time to use an alt attribute.
+In addition, it helps you avoid the spam folder, as most spammers don’t take the time to use an alt attribute.
 Thus, it will increase your chance of landing it in your recipients’ inboxes.

-Spam Filters are looking for similarities in your emails.
-If you want to avoid triggering the spam filters, increase the uniqueness of your emails by adding a personalized element.
+Spam filters are looking for similarities in your emails.
+If you want to avoid triggering the filters, increase the uniqueness of your emails by adding a personalized element.

-It is strongly recommended that you separate transactional content from marketing content to avoid the possibility that your receivers will mistake the nature of your messages and mark them as spam.
+Separating transactional content from marketing content is strongly recommended.
+Doing so prevents from your receivers mistaking the nature of your messages and marking them as spam.

-As you probably know, a huge part of successful email deliverability is your sending reputation.
+As you probably know, your sending reputation is a huge part of successful email deliverability.
 This indicates how your subscribers are responding to your messages, such as how often they send or delete your messages.

-Your sending domain reputation is also dependent on a few metrics, such as block rates, open rates, engagement rates, and spam reports.
+In addition, your sending domain reputation is dependent on a few metrics, such as block rates, open rates, engagement rates, and spam reports.
 It is also best that your IP is properly warmed up, clean, and with reverse DNS set up.

-If you are a SendGrid customer and your emails are landing spam instead of the inbox, it’s likely that you’re sending a message with a “Reset your password” link from a non-white-labeled email address or the link you’re using is from a different URL.
+If you are a SendGrid customer and your emails are landing as spam instead of inbox, it’s likely that you’re sending a message with a “Reset your password” link.
+This link usually comes from a non-white-labeled email address or the link you’re using from a different URL.

-To rectify this, set up domain authentication.
+To solve this, set up domain authentication.
 Go to your SendGrid account and submit the DNS records to your hosting provider or DNS.

 Here’s a complete list from SendGrid on how you can get started with domain authentication.

-Try Turning Off Your “Click Tracking” Setting in Dashboard
+6. Try Turning Off Your “Click Tracking” Setting in the Dashboard

 Another reason why your SendGrid emails are marked as spam is that your anchor label is not the same as the href being called.
-And this can be solved by checking your click-tracking setting in the SendGrid dashboard.
+However, you can solve this by checking your click-tracking setting in the SendGrid dashboard.

 This means you have to test your deliverability after turning off the click-tracking setting.
 Some spam checkers will even provide you a preview rating based on how frequently your emails trigger the spam filters.

 Email performance and metrics are the tried and tested ways to know how well your email marketing campaigns are improving and progressing.
-Before you use these KPIs, though, it is necessary to understand your baseline metrics.
+Although, it is necessary to understand your baseline metrics before you use these KPIs.

-Start with these basic metrics: spam complaints, click-through rates, open rates, and delivery rates.
+So, start with these basic metrics like spam complaints, click-through rates, open rates, and delivery rates.
 As you start tracking these email metrics and you notice negative trends, don’t panic.

-When you are sending your emails, it is best to send them to a targeted email list and the email addresses therein must be healthy.
-What do we mean by that?
+When you are sending your emails, it is best to send them to a targeted email list and the email addresses there must be healthy.

-A good practice is to delete all inactive email addresses every 2 to 3 months because sending emails to these inactive users will only hurt your overall email deliverability, not just your email list.
+Another good practice is to delete all inactive email addresses every two to three months.
+Sending emails to these inactive users will only hurt your overall email deliverability, not just your email list.

 Okay, friends.
-Now that you know the rules of the game, you can surely prevent your SendGrid emails from going to spam to land in the inbox!
+Now that you know the rules of the game, you can surely prevent your SendGrid emails from going to spam to land in the inbox successfully!